kelciatkinson/kelciatkinson/README.md

 - Completed Ada Build Live Summer 2022
 - Atlas School student in cohort 23/T5 -- graduating August 2025!

+Excited to build user-focused, impactful software and grow in product-driven engineering!

 <!---
 kelciatkinson/kelciatkinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.